sureshkandimalla/email-service/README.md

 ### 1.3 Deployment strategy
 - using AWS as a cloud provider and K8S implementation assuming this framework will be reused for other use cases.
 - server less can be implemented using AWS lambda or fargate if K8S is not the enterprise strategy.
+### 1.4 Improvements and extensions
+    - send email functionality is implimented for single user , can be added to multiple and list of users
+    - need more confugrations for schduling emails either with in app cache or DB
 ## 2. Application Components
 ### 2.1 Implementation Overview
     - Email Micro service is implemented as springboot restfull service